Shannon-Goddard/Goddard_Shannon_Pewlett-Hackard-Analysis/README.md

 In this challenge, we used advanced queries and joins to create a list of candidates for the mentorship program.
 To complete this task, we used our knowledge of aliasing, filtering, and creating new tables.

 ### Objectives
-The goals of this challenge are for us to:
 - Use an ERD to understand relationships between SQL tables.
 - Create new tables in pgAdmin by using different joins.
 - Write basic- to intermediate-level SQL statements.